 Kirkman Road Pedestrian Bridge

 This value-added concept provides a pedestrian bridge from various hotels to Universal Studios across Kirkman Road.
-While this structure will significantly improve pedestrian safety in this busy area, it will also improve traffic operations at the Kirkman interchange because the pedestrian traffic signal will be eliminated.
+While this structure will significantly improve pedestrian safety in this busy area, it will also improve traffic operations at the Kirkman interchange because the pedestrian traffic signal may be eliminated.

 Maitland Boulevard with Maitland Summit Interchange